Is My Suffering Meaningless?

 This view of suffering is what led me to Christ.
 I was born in India and contracted polio at three months old.
 I endured numerous operations and was tormented throughout grade school for my disability, leaving me angry and bitter at God, doubting his very existence.
 I couldn’t understand how a loving God could let this happen.

 But at age 16, I opened the Bible to John 9, where the disciples were wondering whose sin caused the blind man’s condition.
 Jesus explained that his blindness was unrelated to sin.
-His affliction was given so that “the works of God might be displayed in his life.”
+His affliction was given so that “the works of God might be displayed in him” (John 9:3).

 That passage undid me.
 Just as God had a purpose in the blind man’s suffering, God showed me there was a purpose to my suffering too.
 Both were for the glory of God.
 My bitterness dissolved when I realized that the God of the universe had chosen me to display his glory.